michaelxwang/michaelxwang.github.io/cat/tax/_posts/2018-01-01-what-is-amt.md

 <img src="/assets/images/20180101-amt.png">

-When Tenative Minimum Tax (TMT) is greater than the Regular Income Tax (RIT), then we say you have hit the AMT, or you pay this _additional_ tax on top of the regular tax as formulated on form 1040.
+When Tentative Minimum Tax (TMT) is greater than the Regular Income Tax (RIT), then we say you have hit the AMT, or you pay this _additional_ tax on top of the regular tax as formulated on form 1040.
 In reality, however, it is not that you pay another tax called AMT tax, but you just pay Tentative Minimum Tax (TMT), because AMT can be expressed as:

 ```
 AMT = TMT - RIT